swiftcodeshow/swiftcodeshow/_posts/2021-04-28-uiimagepickercontroller-pick-image.md

 ---
 layout: post
 title: Use UIImagePickerController to Pick an Image in SwiftUI
+description: Use UIViewControllerRepresentable to integrate UIImagePickerController to pick an image from user's photos library in SwiftUI.
 repository: UIImagePickerControllerPickImage
 ---

 ## Topics

-Use UIViewControllerRepresentable to integrate UIImagePickerController to pick an image from user's photos library in SwiftUI.
+Use `UIViewControllerRepresentable` to integrate `UIImagePickerController` to pick an image from user's photos library in SwiftUI.

 ## Codes